tomkooij/e07-900m10s-esp32s3/README.md

 This is a clone of the (excellent!)
 [Ramses_ESP](https://github.com/IndaloTech/ramses_esp/) Ramses-II RF bridge. (evofw3 HGI-80 clone).
 Using the esp32-s3 it clones the behaviour of the HGI-80: RF tot USB serial and adds MQTT over WiFi.

+## Pinouts
+The PCB uses the Ramses ESP pinouts:

+ - pin 35: MOSI
+ - pin 36: SCL
+ - pin 37: MISO
+ - pin 38: CSN
+ - pin 39: GDO0
+ - pin 40: GDO1

+optional:
+ - pin 41: RX
+ - pin 42: TX

+On DevKit C board pin 0 is connected to the BOOT button, which is the Ramses ESP option button.

 ## Other ESP32 boards
 Waveshare ESP32 s3 mini